 We recall now that the probability distribution $P_{qm}(A,B)$ of a quantum spinless point particle with Lagrangian $-V(x)+\frac{1}{2} v^2 M_0$ and propagating from $A$ to $B$ can be described as follows \cite{Feynman2}:

 There is an obvious difference between $P(A,B)$ and $P_{qm}(A,B)$: in $P(A,B)$, the constant $\hbar$ is replaced by $\hbar/2$.
-The only way to make $P(A,B)$ consistent with quantum mechanics in the limit of weak fields and low velocities is to set $\alpha=\frac{1}{2}$ in $\omega_0=\frac{\alpha M_0c^2}{\hbar}$ in Definition~\ref{innerclock}.
+The only way to make $P(A,B)$ consistent with quantum mechanics in the limit of weak potentials and low velocities is to set $\alpha=\frac{1}{2}$ in $\omega_0=\frac{\alpha M_0c^2}{\hbar}$ in Definition~\ref{innerclock}.
 That is, if we compute physical quantities by using the standard definition of time and therefore we use the probability density $P_{qm}(A,B)$, the observed internal frequency of spinless elementary particles will be close to twice the internal frequency to be used in $P(A,B)$.

-In the limit of weak potential fields and velocity $v<<c$, we conclude that the square module of the internal time path integral for a simple isolated unit can be reduced to the square module of the path integral describing the propagator of quantum spinless point particles.
+In the limit of weak potentials and velocity $v<<c$, we conclude that the square module of the internal time path integral for a simple isolated unit can be reduced to the square module of the path integral describing the propagator of quantum spinless point particles.

 \begin{remark} In moving from the internal time path integral to its approximation, we assume that we can set $v<<c$ in the argument of the path integral while keeping the measure $D\gamma_{AB}$ unchanged.
 This is essentially equivalent to a regularization of the integral argument, and to the assumption that the integral is well approximated under such regularization.
-We make the same approximation in Section 5 when we calculate possible effects of a weak Coulomb field on the local metric defined along each indistinguishable paths. \end{remark}
+We make the same approximation in Section 5 when we calculate possible effects of a weak Coulomb potential on the local metric defined along each indistinguishable paths. \end{remark}